-16. Signatories shall report to the Committee all preliminary or final actions taken with respect to countervailing duties and shall submit, on a semi-annual basis, reports of any countervailing duty actions taken within the preceding six months.
+16. Signatories shall report without delay to the Committee all preliminary or final actions taken with respect to countervailing duties.
+Such reports will be available in the GATT secretariat for inspection by government representatives.
+The signatories shall also submit, on a semi-annual basis, reports of any countervailing duty actions taken within the preceding six months.